Fegyver- és Gépgyár: 1891-2004

+The production of the Arms Factory increased dramatically between 1914 and 1917.
+They produced repeating rifles and self-loading pistols in the hundreds of thousands, and millions of cartridges.

-Through its history it always fulfilled a crucial role in supplying the Honvédség with small arms, this company also manufactured and exported a variety of semi-automatic pistols and rifles, including the P9M and the PJK-9HP models (copies of the famous Browning Hi-Power) and the FÉG PA-63 (a Walther PP/PPK clone in 9×18mm Makarov), but currently only self-loading pistols (P9L, P9M, P9R, etc.) and break-barrel air rifles (LG 427, LG 527).
+Through its history it always fulfilled a crucial role in supplying the Honvédség with small arms, this company also manufactured and exported a variety of semi-automatic pistols and rifles, including the Frommer Stop, P9M, P9RC and the PJK-9HP models (copies of the famous Browning Hi-Power) and the FÉG PA-63 (a Walther PP/PPK clone in 9×18mm Makarov), but currently only self-loading pistols (P9L, P9M, P9R, etc.) and break-barrel air rifles (LG 427, LG 527).
 In Hungary, the company is also famous for its starting pistols, for example the GRP-9, as well as manufacturing most of the propane water boilers and heaters found in Hungarian houses.

 2004-present

 After 2004 many of its traditional export markets were put under embargo and this caused the company to stop its activity connected to the defence industry.
 At the end of 2010, FÉG almost went bankrupt when HUF 1.7 billion of funds disappeared from the company.
 MPF Industry Group made an important investment to rescue the company and restarted the production.
 Since MPF Industry Group's reorganization, FÉG is one of the biggest East-Central European HVAC manufacturers.